 Gandhi negated Udham Singh’s action and referred to it as an "act of insanity".
 He also said, “we have no desire for revenge.
 We want to change the system which produced Dyer.”

-Thus, Jallianwala Bagh was the initial spark that led to the Independence of India.
-It was a tragedy for both the sufferers and the colonial rulers.
-It revealed a fatal flaw in their assumptions and attitude.
+It revealed a fatal flaw in the assumptions and attitudes of the latter.
 Eventually, it led to their departure from the land which they had hoped to rule for centuries.